RedBearAK/toshy/README.md

  1. Another growing collection of enhancements to various Linux apps to enable shortcuts like `Cmd+comma` (preferences) and `Cmd+I` (get info/properties) to work in more apps.

  1. A function (`matchProps`) that enables very powerful and complex (or simple) matching on multiple properties at the same time.
 Application class, window name/title, device name, NumLock and CapsLock LED state can all be combined in any way, and lists can be made of specific combinations of one or more of those properties to match on.

+1. Support for watching the Synergy log file to automatically disable remapping of keys when the focus is on the screen showing the remote system.
+Synergy still has the unfortunate problem that it presents no app class or window title, so there was previously no simple way to stop remapping keys in the same way that is done for other remote desktop types of apps.
+Synergy logs when the cursor and keyboard focus leaves and returns, so watching the log file seems to be a workable solution.

  1. More that I will add later when I remember...